Advising Appointment

 Refer to "Your Transfer Credit" in Step #2

-5. How many units should I enroll in for my first quarter at Cal Poly?
+5. How many units should I enroll in for my first semester at Cal Poly?

 If you have any college specific questions please reach out to our office by emailing bcsmadvising@calpoly.edu.